drupol/composer-packages/README.md

 ## Code quality and tests

-Every time changes are introduced into the library, [Travis CI](https://travis-ci.org/drupol/composer-packages/builds) run the tests and the benchmarks.
+Every time changes are introduced into the library, [Github](https://github.com/drupol/composer-packages/actions) run the tests and the benchmarks.

 The library has tests written with [PHPUnit](http://www.phpunit.de/).